Astrocytoma (high grade):

 Practical note on classification (important)

-If you mean „high-grade astrocytoma“, the EDTFL splint (Astrocytoma/Glioma/Glioblastoma) mostly the More direct allocation (Program #459/460/1409 plus possibly 1410/1411).
-In CAFL it is rather about Glioma/Glioblastoma/Cancer sets because „Astrocytoma“ does not appear there as a separate data set.
+If you mean „high-grade astrocytoma“, the EDTFL splint (Astrocytoma/Glioma/Glioblastoma) mostly the More direct allocation (Program #459/460/1409 plus 1410/1411 if necessary).
+In CAFL is more about Glioma/Glioblastoma/Cancer sets because „Astrocytoma“ does not appear there as a separate data set.

 Disclaimer

 Frequency therapy is not recognized by conventional medicine and replaces none diagnosis or treatment by doctors or therapists.
 It can - if at all - only accompanying and on your own responsibility.
-In the event of symptoms or suspected brain tumors, a Immediate medical clarification required.
+In the event of symptoms or suspected Brain tumor is a Immediate medical clarification required.

 author avatar